History

 Architecture

-The church was a gothic building with one nave, with a relatively long, straight-ended, two-bay chancel on the eastern side and a western tower.
-Monastery buildings were added to the church from the north.
-Shortly after completion of construction, the interior of the church was decorated with polychromes.
-They combined Byzantine motifs with the Italian and Gothic styles.
+Initially, the church was a building with one nave, with a slightly narrower, relatively long, two-bay chancel, straight ended on the eastern side.
+On the west side there was a four-sided tower, while from the north there were monastery buildings.
+Shortly after the construction was completed, the interior of the church was decorated with polychromes.
+They combined Byzantine motifs with Italian and Gothic styles.

-In the 70s of the fourteenth century, the nave was covered with a cross-rib vault, based on two central octagonal pillars.
-This changed the layout of the church to a two-aisle.
-The chancel was topped with a cross vault already at the time of its building, therefore it was strengthened from the outside by buttresses.
-Similar must also have been added to the nave to absorb the forces created by the new vault.
+In the 70s of the 14th century, the nave was covered with a cross-rib vault, based on two central, octagonal pillars.
+This changed the layout of the church into a two-aisle one.
+The chancel was crowned with a cross-rib vault already at the time of its construction, therefore it was reinforced with stepped buttresses from the outside.
+Similar ones also had to be added to the nave to take over the forces created by the weight of the 14th century vault.

 Current state